-The Master of Science in Cybersecurity is a fully online degree program — a one-of-a-kind Ivy League graduate program offered by Brown University’s Computer Science Department.
+The Master of Science in Cybersecurity is a fully online degree program offered by Brown University’s Computer Science Department and Graduate School.

-Brown is a longtime cybersecurity innovator, and the program’s curriculum is rooted in an interdisciplinary approach that provides students with sophisticated technical skills and a comprehensive understanding of cybersecurity technology and policy at the local, national and global levels.
+Brown is a longtime cybersecurity innovator, and the program’s curriculum is rooted in an interdisciplinary approach that provides students with sophisticated technical skills and a comprehensive understanding of technology, policy, and business.

 Our program offers two tracks: the Computer Science Track and the Policy Track, offered in collaboration with the Watson Institute for International and Public Affairs.
 Graduate students will benefit from online courses taught by world-class faculty and industry experts that will prepare them with real-world solutions for a career that's in demand.
 When our students examine cybersecurity events such as the SolarWinds incident, they explore politics and history alongside the technical elements of cyber threats.

 - Gain intellectual and scientific frameworks for approaching novel cybersecurity challenges

 - Assess security and privacy implications of emerging technologies to identify vulnerabilities and create solutions

 - Develop methods for understanding and describing threat intelligence through class exercises

 - Examine the technological, economic, human, legal, organizational, socio-political, business, and policy challenges in this burgeoning academic discipline